GlideAngle/flare-timing/flare-timing/prod-apps/extract-task/README.md

 ### Extracting Inputs

     $ __shake-build/extract-task --help

-    Convert a competition FSDB (XML) file to YAML with only the inputs needed for scoring.
+    Extracts just the inputs needed for scoring a competition.

+    Where 'c' is the comp name and '.' is the folder with competition inputs;
+        Reads  ./c.fsdb
+        Writes ./c.comp-inputs.yaml

     extract-task [OPTIONS]